 What is Your Responsibility?

-Depending upon your position at the College, you may be designated as a respondent to the risk assessment survey, actively involved in the review process (e.g. answering questions, reviewing the draft report ,and providing feedback), or marginally involved by assisting your supervisor by gathering and providing documentation/data.
+Depending upon your position at the University, you may be designated as a respondent to the risk assessment survey, actively involved in the review process (e.g. answering questions, reviewing the draft report ,and providing feedback), or marginally involved by assisting your supervisor by gathering and providing documentation/data.

 WHAT YOU CAN DO TO HELP